 Championing women through the arts

-NMWA advocates for better representation of women artists and serves as a vital center for thought leadership, community engagement, and social change.
+The National Museum of Women in the Arts (NMWA), located in Washington, DC, advocates for better representation of women artists and serves as a vital center for thought leadership, community engagement, and social change.
 NMWA addresses the gender imbalance in the presentation of art by bringing to light important women artists of the past while promoting great women artists working today.

 Above: National Museum of Women in the Arts, Photo by Mara Kurlandsky